Virginia Cascades

 - Stream: Gibbon River

-- Name, origin: First named “Norris Falls” by P. W. Norris as early as 1880.
-But in 1886 Ed Lamartine, the foreman of government roadwork, renamed it Virginia Cascade.
-Named for Virginia Gibson who’s husband Charles became head of the Yellowstone Park Association.
-To ensure the survival of the name Lamartine approached Arnold Hague of the U.S. Geological Survey to request the name be permanent.
+- Name, origin: “Norris Falls” was first named by P. W. Norris as early as 1880.
+But in 1886, Ed Lamartine, the foreman of government roadwork, renamed it Virginia Cascade.
+Named for Virginia Gibson, whose husband Charles became head of the Yellowstone Park Association.
+To ensure the name’s survival, Lamartine approached Arnold Hague of the U.S. Geological Survey to request the name be permanent.
 Hague said he didn’t think places should be named for people.
-But, did think it was good to name some features for states.
-So in the end the name was accepted.
+But thought it was good to name some features for states.
+So, in the end, the name was accepted.1

 - Hike: No hike required.
 The drive places you in the only viewable position.

-- Location: South side of the Grand Loop Road betwwn Norris Junction and Canyon Junction.
+- Location: South side of the Grand Loop Road between Norris Junction and Canyon Junction.
 Just 2 miles east of Norris Geyser Basin.

 Navigate to: Upper Falls or Wraith Falls